Bet365 have developed one of the most exciting features to hit the betting scene for years in the form of bet365 cash out.

 The ease of the feature is something that I was really fond of.
 It’s so simple to use and literally within just a couple of clicks you can have the money in your account without having to sweat those final few results coming through.

-Bet365 also include a really good number of sports and markets into this feature.
+Bet365 also include a really good number of sports and markets into this feature for me.
 Pretty much all the bookmakers who offer cash out will provide this for football, so the majority of you reading this will be sorted, but for those who aren’t betting on football then you should find that a good number of sports are on offer as alternatives.

 I started off ‘The Good’ with pricing and I’m starting off ‘The Bad’ with pricing as well.